CodeWizard-1/e-commerce/TESTING.md

 ## Code Validation

-I have validated all of my code using the recommended tools for each language.
+I tested all my code using each language's preferred programming tools.

 ### HTML